 'Just In Time' (JIT) - Inventory Management Solutions

-At InterBULK USA, LLC., we are focused on providing clients with responsive service and exceptional pricing for Flexible Intermediate Bulk Containers (FIBCs).
-InterBULK also provides customers with a unique inventory management strategy--called Just In Time (JIT) in which InterBULK facilitates clients' receiving custom FIBCs only as they are needed in the production process.
+At InterBULK USA, LLC., we are focused on providing clients with responsive service and exceptional pricing for bulk bags.
+InterBULK also provides customers with a unique inventory management strategy--called Just In Time (JIT) in which InterBULK facilitates clients' receiving custom bulk bags only as they are needed in the production process.
 JIT inventory management promotes the most cost-effective stocking system and reduces inventory costs, while remaining highly tailored to customer requirements.

 Applying the science of inventory stocking, shipping and volume purchasing

 A potential customer in the sand and gravel industry was accustomed to placing larger and larger bulk bag orders to secure the lowest price per bag possible from a competitor.
 When they approached InterBULK for a quote, the buyer shared that the company normally purchases 40 pallets of bags per order (7,800 bags total)--an order which usually lasts approximately 18 months.
 The buyer explained that the sand and gravel company took on the responsibility of maintaining the full inventory of bags on-site for the duration.

 As part of the quote process, InterBULK analysts helped the client better understand that real costs of managing a large bulk bag inventory in this manner were two-fold: First, on-site warehouse space becomes needlessly occupied by slow-moving inventory.
 Second, a sizable amount of working capital becomes unnecessarily tied up.

 - Just In Time (JIT) Inventory Management Consulting Case